LimeChain/forta-agent-scripts/cream-activity/README.md

 ## Description

-This agent detects when an address does high volume of interactions (borrow, mint, redeem) with the crETH token in 1 minute.
+This agent detects when an address does high volume of interactions (borrow, mint, redeem) with the crETH token in 1 hour.

+## Deployment

+- Set unique name and version in the `package.json`
+- Set `ipfsGatewayUrl`, `ipfsGatewayAuth` and `agentRegistryJsonRpcUrl` in the `forta.config.json`
+- ```npm run publish```
+- For more information check the [Forta docs](https://docs.forta.network/en/latest/deploying/)

 ## Supported Chains